 As soon as you uncover an active poolish the fragrance hits you!
 It’s an incredible smell that’s a delicious combination of sweet, sour, beery, and yeasty!

 Once added to the final dough, the poolish also helps to produce a wonderfully light and airy dough, thanks to the development of the yeast.

+A poolish helps to develop the characteristics of a longer proved dough in a shorter time.
 In general, the longer the prove, the better the flavour and texture of the pizza dough.
 This is because over time, the yeast is allowed to produce an increasing number of flavours and aromas in the dough.

 Surprisingly, a poolish dough that has proved for 24 hours can achieve a similar texture and flavour to a normal dough that has taken 48-72 hours to prove.